smartyfh/DST-STAR/README.md

 ❱❱❱ python3 evaluation.py
 ```

-If you don't want to re-train the model from scracth, you can download the saved model_dict from [here](https://drive.google.com/file/d/1Bz86HK4ebLqWlg4bd6voGv5TlT0x2qT6/view?usp=sharing).
+If you don't want to re-train the model from scratch, you can download the saved model_dict from [here](https://drive.google.com/file/d/1Bz86HK4ebLqWlg4bd6voGv5TlT0x2qT6/view?usp=sharing).